-Research Compliance Services (RCS) is committed to ensuring that all approved research is conducted in accordance with the IRB approved protocol, federal and state regulations, UConn’s institutional policies, and the ethical principles outlined in the Belmont Report.
+Research Integrity & Compliance Services (RICS) is committed to ensuring that all approved research is conducted in accordance with the IRB approved protocol, federal and state regulations, UConn’s institutional policies, and the ethical principles outlined in the Belmont Report.
 The primary goal of the Monitoring Program is to provide the most current information to investigators and students through education, training, and monitoring.
-RCS believes that by working together with Principal Investigators and student researchers, we can assist with identifying needed areas of education and minimize risks to human subjects.
-Additionally, monitoring visits help foster communication between researchers and the IRB and provides targeted education for faculty, staff, and students conducting human subjects research.
-All studies, including those approved under the Exempt Category are subject to audit.
+Working together with Principal Investigators and student researchers, the Monitoring Program will assist with identifying needed areas of education and minimize risks to human subjects.
+Additionally, monitoring visits help foster communication between researchers and the IRB, and provide targeted education for faculty, staff, and students conducting human subjects research.
+All studies, including those approved under the Exempt Category, are subject to audit.

 For-cause audits will be a priority for the Monitoring Program.
 However, special emphasis is placed on studies that include vulnerable populations or have activities that may place participants at greater risk than what may be anticipated in ordinary circumstances.
 Monitoring takes place with an emphasis on quality improvement and providing support for researchers.